habibcilmd-cardiologist/dr-cil/content/en/services/crt-pacemaker/index.md

 showBreadcrumbs: true
 showTableOfContents: true
 showReadingTime: true
+faq:
+    - question: "Does CRT cure heart failure?"
+      answer: "CRT significantly reduces heart failure symptoms and improves quality of life.
+In some patients, heart function may return to near-normal levels."
+    - question: "Is CRT implantation painful?"
+      answer: "The procedure is performed under local anesthesia.
+No pain is felt during the procedure.
+There may be mild discomfort after the procedure."
+    - question: "How long does a CRT battery last?"
+      answer: "CRT batteries typically work for 5-8 years.
+When the battery runs out, only the generator is replaced."
+    - question: "What if I don't respond to CRT?"
+      answer: "Approximately 30% of patients may not respond adequately to CRT.
+In this case, optimization, electrode revision, or alternative treatments may be considered."
+    - question: "Can I lead a normal life with CRT?"
+      answer: "Yes, you can continue your normal daily activities with CRT.
+In fact, your exercise capacity may increase."
 ---

 Cardiac resynchronization therapy (CRT) is an advanced treatment method that ensures synchronized heart function in heart failure patients.
 Also known as a three-chamber pacemaker, CRT improves pumping function by stimulating both ventricles of the heart simultaneously.
 Assoc.
 Prof. Dr. Habib Çil has extensive experience in CRT implantation.